 Yep.
-We’re Home-Ec 101 here and one of my goals for this year is to go back and share those simple recipes that we assume everyone already knows how to make.
+We’re Home-Ec 101 here, and one of my goals for this year is to go back and share those simple recipes that we assume everyone already knows how to make.
 This is as close to Hamburger Helper™ as you can get without opening a HH box.
 Sometimes dinner is just thrown together with what’s on hand.
-This Taco Skillet recipe uses very basic pantry ingredients (including cheese and milk) and is great for those -oh crap, I don’t want to think and I don’t feel like leaving the house, but these people expect to be fed- kind of nights.
-Steam some vegetables on the side and you’re good to go.
+This Taco Skillet recipe uses very basic pantry ingredients (including cheese and milk) and is great for those —oh crap, I don’t want to think, and I don’t feel like leaving the house, but these people expect to be fed—kind of nights.
+Steam some vegetables on the side, or throw together a salad, or don’t, and you’re good to go.

 Use ground turkey or beef, it’s up to you, just be sure to drain off the grease.
 Increase the cheese if you’d like and once you have the concept down, try variations like adding diced onion or bell pepper.
-Throw in a few handfuls of fresh spinach, a can of black or pinto beans, diced tomatoes.
-The choice is yours, just remember if you use a packet of taco seasoning to NOT add the salt.
+Throw in a few handfuls of fresh spinach, a can of black, kidney, or pinto beans, and/or diced tomatoes.
+The choice is yours.
+Just remember, if you use a packet of store=bought taco seasoning, do NOT add the salt.
+Your final dish will end up too salty.

 It’s not a pretty dish, but sometimes pretty isn’t needed.

-- Cook the ground beef or turkey in the skillet, stirring frequently until no longer pink.
+- Brown the ground beef over medium-high heat in a skillet, stirring frequently until it is no longer pink.

 Preparation time: 1 minute(s)